-In early 2021, Newton Investment Management Ltd identified the sustainability of our food system as one of its engagement policy objectives for the year.
+In early 2021, Newton Investment Management Ltd identified the sustainability of our food system as one of its engagement policy objectives.
 Our objective is to engage with companies around their strategies to reduce the social and environmental impacts of food products and operations across the full value chain.
 Our intended outcome of this engagement topic is to see improvements in the nutritional quality of food without placing a greater strain on the environment, and to help ensure that global populations have access to affordable, healthy and sufficient food.

 The Environmental Impacts of Our Food System

-We have previously discussed why we believe food sustainability is such an important theme.
 The Intergovernmental Panel on Climate Change (IPCC) estimates that agriculture is responsible for 10-12% of global human-induced greenhouse-gas emissions.1 Moreover, around half of all habitable land is taken up by agriculture,2 while 70% of all the freshwater consumed globally is used for agricultural purposes,3 much of this to support the production of animal protein.
 The negative environmental impacts of food production are extensive and often interlinked, ranging from contribution to climate change to biodiversity loss, both also key engagement priorities for us.
 Animal agriculture specifically is responsible for a significant portion of this damage to our environment.
 For example, in the European Union (EU), it is estimated that nearly 70% of agricultural greenhouse-gas emissions are derived from the animal sector.4 For this reason, we are members of Farm Animal Investment Risk and Return (FAIRR), an investor network which aims to raise awareness of the environmental, social and governance issues around intensive livestock production, and we use this as part of our engagement strategy.

 What are the Environmental Impacts of Food and Agriculture?